 Marine creatures you may spot: Goatfish, guitar sharks, moray eels, and white tip sharks

-2. Jazan – Beautiful Farasan Islands
+2. Scuba diving in Jazan – Beautiful Farasan Islands

 Jazan has several small islands that are open to divers of all skill levels.
 Situated off the coast of Jazan, the Farasan Islands are located in the southern region of Saudi Arabia.
 Here the dive depth can range from the usual 10-meter depth to a mind-boggling 500-meters.
 The islands are thriving with marine life.
 If divers are lucky, they can easily spot clownfish, sharks, moray eels, barracudas, etc. Divers can also see magnificent whale sharks.
 The islands have breathtaking views, and tourists can plan a week’s getaway to explore the whole area.